CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

 1. Click on Next

-1. In the Target Selection wizard choose **Standard TCP/ip** for connection method.
+1. In the Target Selection wizard Choose **Standard TCP/ip** for connection method.

-1. In the below parameters Copy paste the Database Servername from portal in the place of host name and copy paste the username as well **azuresqluser**
+1. In the below parameters Copy paste the Database Servername from portal in the place of **host name**

+1. Enter the username as well **azuresqluser**

 1. Click on **Test connection** Type the password **Password.1!!** once the success message pops up click on Ok.

-1. Click on Next until **schema selction** choose the created databae and click on next.
+1. Click on Next until **schema selection** choose the created databae and click on next.

 1. Click on next Until Migration report (wait for few seconds each time you click next)

-1. In the migration report review the settings and click on finish.
+1. In the migration report review the settings and click on **finish**.

 ## Task 2: Review the migrated database

-1. Go t azure portal and select the existing resource group
+1. Go to azure portal and select the existing resource group

 1. Navigate to the azure database **Server-<inject key="DeploymentID" />**